The evolution of digital marketing has evolved considerably since the advent of the Internet, and it will continue to evolve in the future as well.

 This is because people are now more likely to trust recommendations from people they know and respect than they are from brands.

-As a result, content marketing has become one of the most important tools in a marketer’s toolkit.
+As a result, the content evolution of digital marketing has become one of the most important tools in a marketer’s toolkit.